AaltoML/kalman-jax/README.md

 This project aims to implement an XLA JIT compilable framework for inference in (non-conjugate) Markov Gaussian processes, with autodiff using [JAX](https://github.com/google/jax).

+### We combine two recent exciting advances in the field of probabilistic machine learning:
+ - Development of state space methods for linear-time approximate inference in Gaussian processes
+ - The ability to JIT compile and autodiff through loops efficiently with JAX

+### Code structure
-We aim to implement a full suite of approximate inference algorithms, all of which will call the same underlying Kalman filter and smoother methods.
-Inference methods will be distinguished by the way in which the approximate likelihood terms are computed.
+Each approximate inference algorithm will call the same underlying Kalman filter and smoother methods, and will be distinguished by the way in which the approximate likelihood terms are computed.

-# TODO
+### Approximate inference algorithms
  - [x] ADF - assumed density filtering (single-sweep EP)
  - [ ] PEP - power expectation propagation
  - [ ] EKF - extended Kalman filtering